Report a problem

 くるまのニュース JPN + 2 more

-At the Japan Camping Car Show 2026 in Makuhari, TOWA Motors showcased the Buddy 108 camper van based on the Daihatsu Hijet mini truck.
-Despite its compact size of 3.4 meters in length and under 2 meters in height, the model is registered as a light camping car and can accommodate four people for travel and sleeping via a pop-up roof.
-A fully-equipped 4WD version with a cooling system, lithium-ion battery, and other features is priced at approximately 6.2 million yen.
+At the Japan Camping Car Show 2026 in Makuhari, TOWA Motors presented the Buddy 108 camper based on the Daihatsu Hijet mini truck.
+The model, measuring 3.4 meters in length and up to 2 meters in height, is registered as a light camper, allowing it to carry and sleep four people thanks to a pop-up roof.

 Story sources